IT Governance Policy

 2 .
 Principles

-IMT governance will be guided by the following principles:
+IT governance will be guided by the following principles:

-- All stakeholder needs should be considered in the development of the enterprise objectives.
+- All stakeholder needs should be considered in the development of the enterprise objectives;

 - Governance (setting direction, holding accountable) should be kept separate from management (planning, doing).